edgio-docs/edgio-docs/guides/applications/v7/performance/prefetching/prefetching_script_tag.md

 Perform the following steps:

-1. [Register the service worker](#registering-the-service-worker-traditional-website) by adding a prefetching script tag to your web pages.
+1. [Register the service worker](#registering-the-service-worker-traditional-website) by adding a prefetching script tag to each web page that should support prefetching.
-2. [Enable prefetching](#automatic-prefetching-traditional-website) for the desired requests by adding the following features within one or more rules:
+2. [Define a caching policy](#automatic-prefetching-traditional-website) for the set of requests that can be prefetched.
+This caching policy requires the following features:

     -   [Set Max Age (max_age)](/applications/performance/rules/features#set-max-age)
     -   [Set Service Worker Max Age (service_worker_max_age)](/applications/performance/rules/features#set-service-worker-max-age)